devu2000/Factum/README.md

 # Factum
-This is the website of our company(Factum).
+This is the website of our company(Factum Technology).
 Designed using Html, CSS, &amp; Bootstrap.